 The first year, three elections were held – a primary held February 23, 1915; a city election held April 6, 1915; and a judicial election held June 7, 1915.

-The Board of Elections has had offices in the old McLean County Courthouse (now McLean County History Museum), the Law and Justice Center, the current Health Department Building and has been located in Room 403 of the Government Center, and our current office at 121 N. Main St. on the 1st floor.
+The Board of Elections has had offices in the old McLean County Courthouse (now McLean County History Museum), the Law and Justice Center, the current Health Department Building, Room 403 of the Government Center, and our current office at 121 N. Main St. on the 1st floor.

 The Mayor of the City of Bloomington recognized the 100th anniversary of the Board of Elections by declaring November 2014 as Bloomington Board of Election Commissioners Month.